ietf-teep/architecture/draft-ietf-teep-architecture.md

 Step 3: Set up attestation key pairs in devices

-  1. [OEM]  Flash TFW Public Key and a secure bootloader key in eFuse.
+  1. [OEM] Flash TFW Public Key and a bootloader key.

   2. [TFW/TEE] Generate a unique attestation key pair and get a certificate for the device.